 At that first gathering to establish interest, 70+ ladies arrived to find out more, the committee was formed (I am very grateful to those amazing ladies who make it all work!) and we kicked off ‘officially’ in October 2014 .

-We now have 60+ members and we meet once a month (except Aug).
+We now have a fabulous group of members and we meet once a month (except Aug).
 It seems I was not the only lady looking for something special to be part of.
 We share new experiences, enjoy delicious CAKE, have alcohol at some events and have many things in the pipeline to look forward to.
 We have a relaxed, informal feel and use a members only Facebook page to chat and pass on information as well as email, twitter and a web page!!!